What You Actually Miss Out On When You Work From Home

-In 2016 my flatmate asked me to wiggle the trackpad on her laptop every five minutes while she nipped to the Tesco across the road.
-Otherwise, she said, her manager would see that her Outlook icon was idle and would suspect her of skiving because she was working from home.
+In 2016, my roommate asked me to wiggle the trackpad on her laptop every five minutes while she nipped to the shops across the road.
+Otherwise, she said, her manager would see that her Outlook icon was idle and would suspect her of bludging because she was working from home.

 Advertisement

-When Boris Johnson asked people to work from home "if you can" to stop the spread of coronavirus, all that changed.
+When leaders around the world asked people to work from home "if you can" to stop the spread of coronavirus, all that changed.
 And in the year and a half that has followed, norms and expectations around office-based jobs have transformed.
-Jobs website Reed revealed last week that the number of working from home job adverts had risen from 1% to 5% since the start of the pandemic.
+Jobs website Reed revealed recently that the number of working from home job adverts had risen from 1% to 5% since the start of the pandemic.

-But earlier this month, Chancellor Rishi Sunak warned that young people, in particular, stood to lose out if they did not work in the office and form "strong relationships" with contacts and colleagues.
-Since 'freedom day' on 19th July, the government has recommended a gradual return to the office for those who have been working remotely.
+But earlier this month, U.K. chancellor Rishi Sunak warned that young people, in particular, stood to lose out if they did not work in the office and form "strong relationships" with contacts and colleagues.
+When restrictions began to ease for a brief and harmonious time in Australia, the government recommended a gradual return to the office for those who have been working remotely.

-Young people’s career advancement is likely not the only reason for this push to welcome back staff.
+Young people’s career advancement is likely not the only reason for this push to welcome back staff every time things begin to clear up.
 "There's pressure to get people back to the workplace and I think some of the drivers for that are not just about work and productivity," says Dr Will Ponsonby, former president of the Society of Occupational Medicine.
 "It's also about supporting the economy, and supporting the economy in cities."

 In truth, there are some upsides to being in an office.
 So whether we want to go back to the office or not, we should consider what we might be missing out on at home.
 Dr Ponsonby says there are psychological benefits from workplaces that are lost when we stay at home, explaining that the social interaction you can expect from your job while working remotely is "very limited", which can affect some workers’ mental health.